 Serious injuries must be examined by the health professionals, while minor cuts and bruises can be cleaned with clear water.
 As purifying as the ocean seems, there’s a ton of bacteria in the water that can cause the unhealed bruise to swell and stop the healing process.
 Depending on the person’s immunity, minor cuts, and bruises take a few days up to a whole week to heal.
 The human body is generating millions of new cells every day, so eat healthily and get plenty of sleep to stay healthy!

 How to stay safe when surfing?

 An adequate swimming physique is something that every surfer MUST have.
 They say if you can swim a mile without being blown out, you should be fine surfing on average on waves.
-Also, knowing the surfing etiquette is as important, so you would stay safe around others as well.
+Also, knowing the surfing etiquette is as necessary so that you would stay safe around others as well.

-Do aerobic/dynamic stretches before going in, you let your muscles to adapt to the upcoming conditions.
-Also, paddle in slowly, and start increasing your intensity slowly – a great warm-up will let you enjoy the waves longer, without feeling bad withdrawal symptoms the next day.
+Do aerobic/dynamic stretches before going in; you let your muscles to adapt to the upcoming conditions.
+Also, paddle in slowly, and start increasing your intensity gradually – a great warm-up will let you enjoy the waves longer, without feeling lousy withdrawal symptoms the next day.
 After the session, it’s good to stretch your muscles by doing static and longer stretches.
 That will help the muscles to cool down.

 Use adequate wetsuit for temperatures